marianoherrerasolution/geoloation-demo/worker/README.md

-# 🌎 GEONIUS-BACKEND
+# 🌎 GEONIUS-WORKER
-### Geonius microserviec as API to handle admin and client from Frontend
+### Geonius microservice as Cron and Background Jobs to build analytic data

 ### Stacks